sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 * dump_io_flag : bool

-If dump_io_flag is true, dump input data and output data, Otherwise not dump.
+If dump_io_flag is True, dump input data and output data, Otherwise not dump.

 **Sample:**